 The easiest way to dispel static electricity from your body is to wait it out.
 If you feel your hair starting to stand up and know that the shock is coming, you can sit still.
 By stopping the friction that created the electron buildup in the first place, the static electricity naturally dissipates within a few minutes.

-Touch a grounded object.
-The simplest way to get rid of static electricity in the body is to let it do what it wants to do, which is to discharge from your body into the ground.
-You can do this by touching any conductive material that is not isolated from the ground such as the screw on a light switch's panel or a metal streetlight pole.
+The fastest way to get rid of static electricity in the body is to let the electricity do what it wants – discharge from your body into the ground.
+To allow this, touch any conductive material not isolated from the ground such as the screw on a light switch's panel or a metal streetlight pole.
 You can also remove your shoes and socks and stand on the ground if you are outside.